What You Need to Know About Patio Door Replacement

 5 Signs It’s Time for Patio Door Replacement

-When your patio door is difficult or hard to use, it’s less convenient to enjoy your home.
-If you need to walk all the way around your house to get to your patio, that’s a major (and annoying) problem.
+Enjoying your home is less convenient when your patio door is difficult to use.
+If you need to walk all the way around your house to get to your patio, that’s a significant (and annoying) problem.
 Of course, there are a few other common issues with patio doors, too.
-Here are 5 signs it’s time to consider a patio door replacement.
+Whether you decide on French doors or sliding glass doors, there are a variety of options that feature easy operation and improved energy efficiency.

 1. Your Patio Door Has Fogged Glass

 People approach us often, saying, “I think my door is fine, but the glass is all fogged up.”
-Unfortunately, this is often a sign the seal around the door is shot.
+Unfortunately, this is usually a sign the seal around the door is shot.
 Fogging is different from normal window condensation; it typically appears (and stays) trapped between panes of glass.
-Not only is fogged glass unsightly, but it’s a sign moisture is leaking between glass panes.
+Not only is fogged glass unsightly, but it’s also a sign that moisture is leaking between glass panes.
 You’re getting heat loss and other issues.

 2. You See Mildew and Discoloration Around the Patio Door Seal and Floor

 Most older patio doors were built with an aluminum track.
 Unfortunately, this type of track isn’t ideal for cold weather, especially if there’s a patio or deck leading up to the patio door.
 Snow and ice build right up around the door itself.
-Aluminum conducts the ice, and you’ll see it melt, refreeze, and rot around the door.
+Aluminum conducts the cold, and you’ll see it ice melt, refreeze, and rot around the door.

 3. Ants are Marching in Your Home